Managing data security with Section Access

 Managing user access in a multi-cloud environment

 A Qlik Sense multi-cloud environment involves a mix of user authentication mechanisms.
 Typically, with Qlik Sense Enterprise on Windows, the USERID in the Section Access security table is verified by the proxy service.
-In SaaS editions of Qlik Sense, an Identity Provider assumes that authentication role.
-Consequently, Section Access that is set up for an on-premise environment such as Qlik Sense Enterprise on Windows will not work in a cloud environment.
+In Qlik Sense SaaS, an Identity Provider assumes that authentication role.
+Consequently, Section Access that is set up for an on-premises environment such as Qlik Sense Enterprise on Windows will not work in a cloud environment.

 If you are unable to use the SAM account name, there is an alternate way to authenticate a user.
 Since e-mail addresses tend to remain the same in different environments, you can use the USER.EMAIL field instead of USERID in the security table.
 Here is an example of what the security table could look like:

 Note that each user has two records: One for on-premises access and one for cloud access.
 The wildcards ensure that only the relevant authenticating fields are used.
 In this example, COUNTRY is used as a data reduction field.